safl/ncb/README.md

 The 64 bytes defining the NVMe command is given to the CLI tool as a path to a binary file.
-Since flipping those bits by hand is a bit cumbersome then this tool lets you assign the various bits and bytes and dumps the command to file.
+Since flipping those bits by hand is a bit cumbersome then this tool lets you assign the various bits and bytes, via the C definition, and dumps the command to file.

 It requires a C compiler, the `xxd` tool, and the liblightnvm headers installed on your system.

 # Usage

-Open `nncb.c` with your favorite editor.
-Assign values as you see fit to the, the NVMe command, that is, the variable named `cmd`.
+Open `ncb.c` with your favorite editor.
+Assign values as you see fit to the NVMe command, that is, the variable named `cmd`.

 Then run: